+If in doubt, ASK

-Don't Risk It Tips OUR APPROACH We created five Don't Risk It tips which everyone should follow to make sure that everyone goes home safe every day free from harm.
-Safety moments and walks We developed 20 questions designed to encourage open discussion about safety to use during a safety walk.
+Don't Risk It Tips

+We created five Don't Risk It tips which everyone should follow to make sure that everyone goes home safe every day free from harm.

+Safety moments and walks

+We developed 20 questions designed to encourage open discussion about safety to use during a safety walk.
 Our safety walks around work sites by managers help to engage our people in the field to explore opportunities of enhanced health and safety.
 People are also given a position to raise their views outside of normal reporting channels.
 These conversations are vital for the development of safety procedures and provide a platform to discuss potential risks.

-Local Safety Events Nordics Following feedback from our team in the Nordics we created a block of basic safety training focused on firefighting, first aid and safe winter driving. -Weseeourtraining as way in which we@an@rovide@n@dditional@seful@ skillset for all our people () the training may just help them save (their own or their loved ones wife " and will help to get them home " safe@very@day- Kristofer Råvik, Head of HSQE and Office Support, Nordics - Taking time to to to st quarterly (safety focus events reinforces (our safety commitment and " provides our teams with the knowledge⟨and⟨understanding≪ to\do\their\jobs\safely- John Rohde.
-CEO.
-Americas Americas Following our Global Safety Event, we now host quarterly safety events in America to create a forum for open discussion on key industry safety risks throughout the year.
-OUR COMPANY OUR APPROACH ENVIRONMENT | SOCIAL BUSINESS Health & wellbeing We support a culture of health and safety that addresses any risk that interferes with our people going home safe every day.
+Local Safety Events

+Nordics

+Following feedback from our team in the Nordics we created a block of basic safety training focused on firefighting, first aid and safe winter driving.

+"We see our training as way in which we can provide an additional useful skillset for all our people - the training may just help them save their own or their loved ones' life and will help to get them home safe every day"

+Kristofer Råvik,

+Head of HSQE and Office Support, Nordics

+"Taking time to host quarterly safety focus events reinforces our safety commitment and provides our teams with the knowledge and understanding to do their jobs safely"

+John Rohde,

+CEO, Americas

+Americas

+Following our Global Safety Event, we now host quarterly safety events in America to create a forum for open discussion on key industry safety risks throughout the year.

+Health & wellbeing

+We support a culture of health and safety that addresses any risk that interferes with our people going home safe every day.
 This includes risks presented by depression, anxiety, and other mental health conditions.
 We continue to raise mental health and wellbeing awareness through various internal campaigns.

 Our global Employee Assistance Programme is available for all our people wherever they are located and whenever they need to talk.
 The programme provides a confidential helpline, staffed by trained professionals, to support any feelings or challenges that are being faced.

-Mental Health Awareness Campaign During World Mental Health Day we focused on the positive impact volunteering has on one's mental health.
+Mental Health Awareness Campaign

+During World Mental Health Day we focused on the positive impact volunteering has on one's mental health.
 Aside from improving mental health, volunteering helps improve physical health, nurtures new and existing relationships and provides a sense of purpose while teaching valuable skills.

 Here are few highlights from the campaign: